 - Mix together the flours, baking soda and powder, spices and coconut sugar.
 Add this to the banana mixture, and stir thoroughly to combine.

 - Add the ‘buttermilk’ to the batter, and stir well until fully combined.
-Finally, add the blueberries and chocolate chips and stir through.
+Finally, add the chocolate chips (and blueberries, if you're using them) and stir through.

 - Pour the loaf into a greased silicon loaf pan.
 Apparently you don’t need to grease silicon, but I don’t trust gluten free baked goods, sorry bout it.

 - Cook the loaf for 30-40 minutes, or until the top is golden.
 Once it is, cover with foil, and continue to cook for an additional 30-40 minutes, until a skewer comes out clean.
 The loaf is a chonk, so it will take an hour to an hour and twenty to cook.
 Worth the wait, tbh.